Monomialization of singular metrics on real surfaces: Bilinear symmetric forms

 Let $M$ be a connected regular manifold of finite dimension.
 Let $F$ be a regular vector bundle of finite rank over $M$.
-Let $\bP F$ be the projective bundle associated with $F$.
+Let $F^\vee$ be the dual bundle and $\bP F$ be the projective bundle associated with $F$.
 Let $\Gm_M (F)$ be the $\cO_M$-module of regular sections of $F$.
-Let $\sym^2(F)$ be the regular vector bundle over $M$ of the $2$-nd symmetric power of $F$.
-Let $\sym(2,F):=\sym^2(F)^*$, respectively $Q(F)$, be the vector bundle over $M$ of $2$-symmetric tensors, respectively quadratic forms, over the fibers of $F$.
+Let $S(2,F):=S^2(F^\vee)$, respectively $Q(F)$, be the vector bundle over $M$ of $2$-symmetric tensors, respectively quadratic forms, over the fibers of $F$.
 These two vector bundles are canonically isomorphic via a regular mapping of vector bundles over $M$.
-A regular \em quadratic form on $F$ \em is a regular section $M\to Q(F)$ and a \em $2$-symmetric regular tensor field on $F$ \em is a regular section $M \to \sym(2,F)$, shortened as \em $2$-symmetric tensor on $F$. \em When $F = TM$ we just say \em $2$-symmetric tensor on $M$, \em respectively \em quadratic form on $M$. \em
+A regular \em quadratic form on $F$ \em is a regular section $M\to Q(F)$ and a \em $2$-symmetric regular tensor field on $F$ \em is a regular section $M \to S(2,F)$, shortened as \em $2$-symmetric tensor on $F$. \em When $F = TM$ we just say \em $2$-symmetric tensor on $M$, \em respectively \em quadratic form on $M$. \em

-A \em fiber-metric \em on $F$ is a regular section $M\to \sym(2,F)$ such that the corresponding quadratic form is everywhere positive definite.
-Such a fiber-metric always exists by construction.
-When $F$ is equipped with a fiber metric $\bg$ we write $|-|_\bg$ for the norm and $\langle -, -\rangle_\bg$ for the corresponding scalar product in the fiber.
+A (regular) \em fiber-metric \em on $F$ is a regular section $M\to S(2,F)$ such that the corresponding quadratic form is everywhere positive definite.
+Such a regular fiber-metric always exists by Grauert and Morrey Theorem \cite{Grau,Mor}.
+When $F$ is equipped with a (regular) fiber metric $\bg$ we write $|-|_\bg$ for the norm and $\langle -, -\rangle_\bg$ for the corresponding scalar product

-Like for foliations (see Section \ref{section:res-foliat}), it is more convenient to study invertible sub-modules of $2$-symmetric tensors than just one such section.
+As for foliations (see Section \ref{section:res-foliat}), it is more convenient to study invertible sub-modules of $2$-symmetric tensors than sections.